Minibike: History

 While the minibike had precursors in machines such as the Doodle Bug and Cushman Scooters, which share smaller wheels, tubular-steel frames, and air-cooled, single-cylinder engines, those vehicles had larger seat heights and lighting that allow them to be registered for road use as scooters.
 In the 1950s, minibikes were hand-made by enthusiasts.
 These were first popularly used as pit bikes, for drag racers to travel in the staging-areas during races.
-One of these "Pit bikes" was received by brothers Ray, Larry and Regis Michrina in early 1959 from a local car dealer and racer Troy Ruttman.
+One of these "Pit bikes" was received by brothers Ray, Larry and Regis Michrina in early 1959 from local car dealer and racer Troy Ruttman.